josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🇺🇸_dear_america.md

 When you said **analyst**, some of us thought you meant a specialist professional whose distinctive job was assessment, synthesis, evidential reasoning and judgement under uncertainty.

-It turns out that parts of American organisational life use *analyst* across a much broader territory of white-collar work: information processing, administration, reporting, coordination, management information, measurement, workflow support, research, and—sometimes—what we would also call analysis.
+It turns out that parts of American organisational life use *analyst* across a much broader territory of white-collar work:
+information processing,
+administration,
+reporting,
+coordination,
+management information,
+measurement,
+workflow support,
+research,
+and — *sometimes* — what we would also call analysis.

 We appear to have accidentally promoted half of America in translation.